 I have a degree in English from the University of Texas at Austin (1991), a J.D. from the University of Houston Law Center (1996), and an LL.M from Harvard Law School (2001).
-I worked for a decade as a constitutional lawyer defending death row inmates in Texas.
+I worked for a decade as a constitutional lawyer defending death row inmates.
 Later, I was the director of the Anglo-American Law program at the University of Düsseldorf.
 I live in Düsseldorf, Germany.
-Since 2016, I have become an independent freelance translator and writer.

 I speak and read German fluently, and I read French and speak French proficiently.
 I am a member of the American Translators’ Association, and have 15 years’ experience translating from German to English.
-My specialty is legal texts, but I have translated many other types of texts as well.
+My specialty is legal texts, but I have translated other texts as well.

 My publications as an author include a book on the death penalty, and numerous academic articles.
 As a translator, I have translated X for Cambridge University Press.
 I am also currently translating two German legal treatises, one on constitutional law and one on comparative law, which will be published by Oxford University Press.